colepeters/dotfiles/README.md

 # Switch to the new directory
 cd ~/.dotfiles

-# Initialise and update Antigen submodule
+# Initialise and update Zgen submodule
 git submodule init && git submodule update

 # Install RCM